pytorch/serve/examples/Huggingface_Transformers/README.md

 #### Setting the setup_config.json

-The s "Download_Transformer_models.py" script has been modified to load and save the required files using a setup config file, "setup_config.json".
+The  "Download_Transformer_models.py" script has been modified to load and save the required files using a setup config file, "setup_config.json".
 In the setup_config.json:

 *model_name* : bert-base-uncased , roberta-base or other available pre-trained models.

 *mode:* "calssification "for sequence classification, "question_answer "for question answering and "token_classification" for token classification.

-*do_lower_case* : True or False for use of Tokenizer.
+*do_lower_case* : True or False for use of the Tokenizer.

 *num_labels* : number of outputs for "calssification", or "token_classification".